learnwell/learnwell.github.io/_posts/2019-09-06-logical-OR-query-in-firebase.md

 ## Client Side
 But there wasn't any example for client side code to do so, until I found a plausible suggestion on [stackoverflow](https://stackoverflow.com/questions/46632042/how-to-perform-compound-queries-with-logical-or-in-cloud-firestore#answer-48832819).

-> bind two Observables using the rxjs merge operator.
+> Bind two Observables using the rxjs merge operator

 ```
 import { Observable } from 'rxjs/Observable';